johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

     javac Sudoku.java
     ```

 3. Run the compiled program with a Sudoku puzzle file as an argument.
-Replace `<FILE_NAME>` with the name of the puzzle file:
+Replace `<filename>` with the name of the puzzle file:
     ```sh
-    java Sudoku <FILE_NAME>
+    java Sudoku <version> <filename>
     ```
+    Acceptable <version> includes {'4threads', '8threads', and 'none' for each of the types of parallelization.

 ## Testing